devlog42/qtgrid/docs-source/docs/index.md

 When importing **qtgrid**, for an installation of PyQt6, PyQt5, or PySide6 is tested in that order.
 If none of these are found, a corresponding error message is issued.

+## Contribution

+Every contribution that advances this project is very welcome.

+If you want to report a bug or ask about a new feature, please visit the dedicated [issues][5] page.
+There you'll find suitable templates for your request, including one that is esspecially intended for mistakes in the documentations.

+However, if you want to get involved in development, please check out the [Contribution][7] page first.

+When you write posts, it goes without saying that you use a friendly language.
+Of course there is also a separate page on the topic called [Code of Conduct][8].

 ## License

 This package comes in terms of *GNU LGPLv3*.